akbarratt/rb101/lesson_6/twenty_one/pedac.md

 ## Idea: Could I improve the way Aces are calculated?
 (see store card totals problem above)

+## Problem: Keep score and declare whoever reaches 5 points first as the winner.
+## Future-proofing: String interpolate user and dealer names from hash[:name]

+## Improvement: Can I generalize hit and remove the redundancy on the dealer_turn?

 ## Question: Why is the last call to play_again? a little different from the previous two?
 (from the sample solution)